-Very, very few of us have any real exposure to rowing as a hobby, as a competitive sport, or as a fitness regimen.
+Few of us have any real exposure to rowing as a hobby, rowing is a competitive sport, or as a fitness regimen.
 We know all about soccer and baseball.
 We’ve all shot hoops on the driveway.
 But rowing?
 Really?

 Yes, really.
 Rowing is different, and that is a significant part of its appeal.
 Rowing happens out on the lake, in the fresh air.
 Imagine getting your workout gliding across the water instead of sweating in a smelly gym.
 It’s nice out there!
 People who try it, find it downright addicting!